ml-struct-bio/cryodrgn/README.md

 # :snowflake::dragon: cryoDRGN: Deep Reconstructing Generative Networks for cryo-EM and cryo-ET heterogeneous reconstruction

 CryoDRGN is a neural network based algorithm for heterogeneous cryo-EM reconstruction.
 In particular, the method models a *continuous* distribution over 3D structures by using a neural network based representation for the volume.

 ## Documentation

 The latest documentation for cryoDRGN is available in our [user guide](https://ez-lab.gitbook.io/cryodrgn/), including an overview and walkthrough of cryoDRGN installation, training and analysis.
 A brief quick start is provided below.

 For any feedback, questions, or bugs, please file a Github issue or start a Github discussion.

 ### New in Version 3.3.x

-* [NEW] `cryodrgn direct_traversal` to generate interpolations in the conformation latnet space between two points
+* [NEW] `cryodrgn direct_traversal` to generate interpolations in the conformation latent space between two points
 * support for .txt files in `write_star`
 * support for RELION 3.1 input files in `parse_pose_star`, `filter_star`
 * adding `--datadir` to `cryodrgn abinit_homo` for use with .star files